BlockchainCommons/Gordian/README.md

 This repo contains a table of contents for various *Standup* projects and features.
 Please see individual repos and pages for more information.

-## MacOs Standup
+## macOS Standup

-[MacOS StandUp.app](https://github.com/BlockchainCommons/Bitcoin-StandUp-MacOS) is a personal one-click installer for Bitcoin Core and Tor that will present a QuickConnect QR code that can be used to pair mobile wallets for remote use over Tor V3.
+[macOS StandUp.app](https://github.com/BlockchainCommons/Bitcoin-StandUp-MacOS) is a personal one-click installer for Bitcoin Core and Tor that will present a QuickConnect QR code that can be used to pair mobile wallets for remote use over Tor V3.

 <img src="./Images/0_standup_mac.png" alt="" width="500"/>